retiredbatman/rb-tooltip/README.md

 var dom_tooltip = Tooltip();

-dom_tooltip.init("elem id to on which tooltip is to be bound",
+dom_tooltip.init("dom elem to be bound with the tooltip",
 								"<div>Tooltip HTML</div>"//html string for tooltip
 );